INTRODUCTION

 2) Second, He preached "the kingdom of God and the name of Jesus Christ."

 a.
 The angel of the Lord.
 Luke wrote: "And the angel of Lord: Spake unto Philip, saying, Arise, and go toward the south unto the way that goeth down from Jerusalem unto Gaza, which is desert," Acts 8:26.
 The work of the Lord may sometimes take us into barren and wasted places.
 The man of God is willing to go.
-Philip did not even have an understanding of the whole purpose of this journey.
+Philip did not even understand the whole purpose of this journey.
 He was given a mission to preach to the treasurer of Ethiopia in the desert of Gaza.

 b.
 Philip arose and went.
 Luke continued: "And he arose and went: and, behold, a man of Ethiopia, a eunuch of great authority under Candace queen of the Ethiopians, who had the charge of all her treasure, and had come to Jerusalem for to worship, was returning and sitting in his chariot read(ing) Esaias the prophet," Acts 8:27-28.
 Summary of the text--